Georgian civil war of 1463–1490: Consequences

 After nearly thirty years of civil war, the Kingdom of Georgia was finally and irreversibly divided.
 The once-unified Bagrationi dynasty split into three separate royal branches, all of which survive to this day.
 The partition brought an end to decades of warfare that had devastated the country both economically and demographically.
 Though partial stability was achieved in eastern Georgia, where the Kingdom of Kakheti maintained relative coherence, (Note: The kingdom of Kakheti was spared the large-scale invasions that afflicted Imereti and Kartli until the early 17th century.) the situation in the west remained fragile, with renewed outbreaks of conflict never far away.

 The kingdoms of Kartli and Imereti continued to fight throughout the 1490s.
 Only under Bagrat III of Imereti and David X of Kartli did hostilities finally subside[3].

 The economic toll of the civil war was catastrophic.
 Kutaisi, once regarded as Georgia’s second capital, was described by Venetian envoys in the 1460s as little more than a “village.”
 Meanwhile, the lucrative trade of the Black Sea collapsed: the ancient port of Poti was reclaimed by nature by the end of the century.
 The currency rapidly lost both its value and metallic quality, as evident from the debased coins minted during the reign of Bagrat VI.

 Commerce in regions such as Guria and Mingrelia dwindled to the trade of wax, honey, and woolen garments.
 The diet of the Imeretian population also deteriorated: residents subsisted mainly on millet, dried fish, and a “poor-quality wine,” as described by Italian merchants.
 Those same observers noted that Imeretians dressed in coarse clothing woven from nettle and hemp.

-According to historians Nodar Assatiani and Kalistrate Dzhanelidze, Tbilisi was largely abandoned during the war, while Akhalkalaki, Akhaltsikhe, and Ateni were reduced to small hamlets.
+According to historians Nodar Asatiani and Kalistrate Dzhanelidze, Tbilisi was largely abandoned during the war, while Akhalkalaki, Akhaltsikhe, and Ateni were reduced to small hamlets.
 The coastal cities of Batumi and Sukhumi, once thriving Black Sea ports, became little more than minor fortresses.
 Trade between the Georgian provinces ceased entirely, plunging the countryside into economic isolation.

 The weakness of the central monarchy compelled both Bagrat VI and Constantine II to sell their rights over royal estates to local nobles, resulting in the revival of a harsh feudal system—at the very time when such institutions were disappearing from Western Europe.
 The minor nobility, treating their serfs as virtual slaves, fell under the domination of powerful dukes and princes, while the monarchy's traditional role as guarantor of judicial order vanished altogether.